 View Payment, Refund, Withdrawal, and Transfer Policies for this International Program.

-We encourage participants to stay on campus at Hotel Posada de la Aldea for ease of proximity to retreat activities and well-priced rooms.
-Double accommodations (for couples or friends taking the workshop together) are $415 per person for 6 nights (approximately $70 per person, per night), Wednesday through Monday, or $830 per person, single accommodations for 6 nights (approximately $140 per night), Wednesday through Monday.
+For participants wanting to stay at Hotel Posada de la Aldea, double accommodations are $440 per person for 6 nights, Wednesday through Monday, (for couples taking workshops and friends traveling together), or $830 per person, single accommodations for 6 nights, Wednesday through Monday.
 Additional nights at the hotel can be arranged for participants; please discuss needs with the Administration Office in Santa Fe.

 $2,995 (USD) includes tuition, breakfast Thursday through Tuesday, lunch Thursday through Monday, final dinner on Monday, and model/location/materials fees if applicable to the class.
 Hotel accommodations are not included in the package price; see details above.